 - Place the chicken in the slow cooker and cook on high for 3 hours and then on low for five hours or until cooked (the time will depend on the size of your chook, so test it after a few hours by skewering the thickest part of the thigh – the juices should run clear.
 Alternatively, use a meat thermometer).

 - Lift the chicken out carefully (it will probably break up so an egg flip or similar is useful here) and serve.

-- Save the chicken bones, onion and garlic in the fridge to make stock.
+- Save the chicken bones, onion and garlic to make stock.